Porte de Clignancourt station: History

 The marché aux puces, Porte de Clignancourt, by François-Joseph Luigi Loir.

 The station was opened on 21 April 1908 as part of the first section of the line from Châtelet.
 A terminal loop is provided at the station for trains to turn around to return south towards Montrouge.
 Passengers usually detrain at the arrival platform and then the train proceeds empty via the loop to the departure platform.
 Beyond the turning loop lie a series of storage sidings and the main depot for Line 4 in Saint-Ouen.

 Clignancourt was an ancient hamlet that belonged to the abbey of Saint-Denis, and was annexed to Paris in 1860.
 The term "porte" refers to a gate of the Thiers Wall built to defend Paris between 1841 and 1844 and demolished in the 1920s.

 Porte de Clignancourt is also one end of Route nationale 14, which links Paris to Rouen.

 The station lies just inside the city limits of Paris; to the north of the station is the commune of Saint-Ouen.
-Thus a short walk from the station is the marché aux puces de Saint-Ouen, a large flea market founded in the late 17th century and possibly where the term flea market originated about 1880.
+Thus a short walk from the station is the marché aux puces de Saint-Ouen, a flea market founded in 1885.
 Nearby is the Cimetière de Saint-Ouen, a Roman Catholic cemetery associated with Joan of Arc.

 In 2018, 8,050,206 travelers entered this station, which places it at the 30th position of metro stations for its usage.